joelguittet/mender-stm32h745-zephyr-example/README.md

 In the current example, authentication keys are not saved in the mender storage area because they are managed by the ATECC608 secure element.
 Instead, only ID and artifact name are used when an update is done, and device configuration if it is defined.

 Implementation has been done using the backup sram available in the STM32H745ZI MCU.
-Because this is sepcific and not supported by the mender-mcu-client, `CONFIG_MENDER_PLATFORM_STORAGE_TYPE_WEAK` has been defined and project specific implementation has been done.
+Because this is specific and not supported by the mender-mcu-client, `CONFIG_MENDER_PLATFORM_STORAGE_TYPE_WEAK` has been defined and project specific implementation has been done.
 See `src/mender-storage.c` for more information.

 ### Using Microchip cryptoauthlib